Dutch cabinet formation: Appointment and swearing in

-It has been customary since 1971 that after being sworn in, the new team of ministers is photographed together with the king/queen during the 'bordes scene'.
+It has been customary since 1971 that after being sworn in, the new ministers are photographed together with the king/queen during the 'bordes scene'.
 Afterwards the ministers go to their department where the official transfer takes place.
 For example, the Minister of Finance hands over the key to the treasury and the new prime minister receives the key to the office in the Torentje.
 A proces-verbaal of transfer is signed by both ministers.